 Leave your SSH window open.
 Pine will soon notice that new mail has arrived (though it won't be a big surprise, since it's the mail you just sent yourself).
 There is usually a beep to announce incoming mail.

-Once the new mail has been observed, you can delete it.
+Once the new mail has been observed, you can delete it with d.
 Leave Pine by typing q then y, and log out of Unix by typing logout.

 There are a variety of ways to copy files from one place in a file system to another, or from one file system to another.
 In Windows, the clearest and most uniform way is to select the file of interest by a single mouse click in a program like Explorer (so it is highlighted), select Copy from the Edit menu or by right-clicking on the filename, then select the folder where you want the copy to appear (so the folder name is highlighted), then select Paste from the Edit menu or by right-clicking.

-There are shortcut mouse actions for Copy (control-C) and for Paste (control-V), and those are well worth learning.
+There are shortcut mouse actions for Copy (Ctrl-C or Option-C) and for Paste (Ctrl-V or Option-V), and those are well worth learning.
 In some situations you can "drag and drop" the file to make a copy, which is very graphical and intuitive.
-But we generally recommend against drag and drop, since in some contexts, it means "copy" and in others it means "move", and these are not the same operation: "move" means to remove the file from the place it was and put it into a new place, leaving you with a single instance, while "copy" leaves you with two instances.
+But be cautious with drag and drop, since in some contexts, it means "copy" and in others it means "move", and these are not the same operation: "move" means to remove the file from the place it was and put it into a new place, leaving you with a single instance, while "copy" leaves you with two instances.

-Make a copy of the file lab1.txt that you are building up on the Desktop in your Unix directory as seen through the H: drive:
+Copy the file lab1.txt that you are building up on the Desktop to your Unix directory as seen through the H: drive or the Mac equivalent.

 After the file is copied (it should take no time at all) verify that it seems to be correct: the file exists in both places, and it has the same size and sensible modification times.